 Columbus is a tiny town located in the state of North Carolina.
 With a population of 998 people and three constituent neighborhoods, Columbus is the 401st largest community in North Carolina.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Columbus is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Columbus is a town of service providers, professionals, and construction workers and builders.
-There are especially a lot of people living in Columbus who work in food service (13.75%), sales jobs (11.05%), and teaching (10.51%).
+Overall, Columbus is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Columbus who work in healthcare (9.31%), office and administrative support (9.09%), and sales jobs (9.09%).

-In terms of college education, Columbus is nearly on par with the US average for all cities of 21.84%: 17.55% of adults 25 and older in Columbus have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+In terms of college education, the citizens of Columbus rank slightly lower than the national average.
+15.32% of adults 25 and older in Columbus have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

-The per capita income in Columbus in 2010 was $18,911, which is lower middle income relative to North Carolina and the nation.
-This equates to an annual income of $75,644 for a family of four.
+The per capita income in Columbus in 2018 was $22,448, which is lower middle income relative to North Carolina and the nation.
+This equates to an annual income of $89,792 for a family of four.
 However, Columbus contains both very wealthy and poor people as well.

 Columbus is a very ethnically-diverse town.
 The people who call Columbus home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Columbus residents report their race to be White, followed by Black or African-American.
+The greatest number of Columbus residents report their race to be White, followed by Native American.
 Columbus also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.67% of the town’s residents.
-Important ancestries of people in Columbus include Irish, English, Scots-Irish, and Italian.
+People of Hispanic or Latino origin account for 15.94% of the town’s residents.
+Important ancestries of people in Columbus include Irish, English, German, Scots-Irish, and Scottish.

 The most common language spoken in Columbus is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Portuguese.